Europe Veterinary Healthcare Market Size and Share

 Europe Veterinary Healthcare Market Analysis by Mordor Intelligence

-Europe veterinary healthcare market size stands at USD 16.92 billion in 2025 and is projected to reach USD 23.32 billion by 2030, translating into a 6.62% CAGR over the forecast period.
+The Europe veterinary healthcare market is expected to grow from USD 16.92 billion in 2025 to USD 17.98 billion in 2026 and is forecast to reach USD 24.4 billion by 2031 at 6.29% CAGR over 2026-2031.
 This expansion is propelled by widespread pet humanization, regulatory reforms that accelerate product approvals, and strong corporate investment in clinical infrastructure.
 Rising disposable incomes support higher out-of-pocket spending on routine and advanced treatments, while digital platforms enhance practice efficiency and client engagement.
 Consolidation among hospital chains unlocks purchasing power for diagnostics and biologics, and successful commercialization of monoclonal antibodies signals a shift toward precision therapeutics.
 Simultaneously, livestock producers adopt biosafe vaccines to curb antimicrobial resistance, sustaining demand across farm-animal lines.

 Key Report Takeaways